eh8/chenglab/README.md

   applications
 - `justfile` contains useful aliases for many frequent and atrociously long `nix` commands
+- `flake.lock` updated daily via GitHub Action, servers are configured to automatically upgrade daily
 - Modular architecture promotes readability for me and copy-and-paste-ability for you

 ## Getting started ⚡

-> [!IMPORTANT]
-> You'll need to run this script as sudo or have sudo permissions.
+> [!IMPORTANT] You'll need to run this script as sudo or have sudo permissions.

 > [!WARNING]
 > This script is primarily meant for my own use.
 Using it to install NixOS on